codatio/codat-docs/docs/introduction/libraries.md

 description: "Easily build with Codat's APIs with our libraries and SDKs"
 ---

 All libraries for Codat are listed below.
-If you've built anything that you'd be willing to share with the Codat community, please let us know and we'll link to it here!ytytyht
+If you've built anything that you'd be willing to share with the Codat community, please let us know and we'll link to it here!

 ## Client libraries